ESSENTIALS: What you need to know about Covid travel rules between Spain and the UK over Easter - Olive Press News Spain

 Health forms required on entry to Spain

-All arrivals in Spain must also fill in a Spanish health form ahead of travel.
+Arrivals in Spain are no longer required to fill in a Spanish health form ahead of travel if they have an EU covid certificate or NHS pass.
+But all other travellers over the age of 12 must still complete it.
 The link to the form can be found HERE.

-“All persons entering Spain from other countries, including international transits, regardless of their nationality, age or any other consideration, must complete the Health Control Form and obtain their QR to present at boarding and health controls on arrival in Spain,” states the Spain Travel Health page.
+The official guidance issued by Spain’s tourist board in London states: “From 6 April, children under 12 and those travelling to Spain with an EU COVID passport or equivalent (including NHS COVID travel pass) no longer need to complete the Health Control Form (FCS in Spanish) prior to arrival.
+Those without an EU COVID pass or equivalent must complete the Health Control Form to show evidence of their vaccinations or certificate of recovery.
+This can be completed via Spain Travel Health (SpTH).”

 What are the new rules for travel from Spain to the UK?

-Note: UPDATE: On April 6 Spain changed the rules to drop the need for Health Forms for those with NHS Covid passes and for the under 12s.
-Authorities in Spain’s tourist office in London misinterpreted the new rules and announced that unvaccinated travellers would be allowed in if they showed a negative test but this was later denied.
-READ MORE HERE - UPDATE: Spain changes travel rules to allow unvaccinated British tourists just in time for Easter holidays